Dalmuir: Dalmuir Shore

 Dalmuir Shore, the second settlement and village in its own right, grew around a soda works established in 1800 on an existing quay by the father of Lord Dundas under the supervision of Earl of Dundonald.
 The Soda works produced 30 tons of sulphuric acid weekly as well chloride of lime and oil of vitriol, employing nearly 100 people, all male working two 12 hour shifts each day for 11s per week.
 It had an unsightly appearance with low blackened range of buildings facing the Clyde.
 The village closed in 1859.

-The Clyde Navigation Trust became responsible for dredging and maintaining the river as a result of the Clyde Navigation Act of 1858.
+The Clyde Navigation Trust became responsible for dredging and maintaining the river as a result of the Clyde Navigation Consolidation Act 1858 (21 & 22 Vict. c. cxlix).
 Around 1860 the Trust enlarged the old quay at Dalmuir Shore and developed the surrounding 8 acres for workshops to maintain their dredging equipment.

 In 1886 the Dalmuir Shore area, was incorporated into the new Clydebank Police Burgh.
 Lanarkshire and Dumbartonshire Railway, opened the Dalmuir Riverside railway station in 1896.
 Dalmuir Shore was located on the north-west of the William Beardmore and Company site and now part of the Golden Jubilee Hospital grounds.